 When compared to the 18 councillors for a single town council, you'll perhaps figure that this seems a step too far.

-As with the Four Parish Councils option above, a single Bexhill town council would establish a first tier of local government above Rother District Council - a tier that is closest to the people.
+As with the Four Parish Councils option above, a single Bexhill town council would establish a first tier of local government below Rother District Council - a tier that is closest to the people.
 Rother District Council have tagged this option as the creation of one parish council for the whole of Bexhill (to be styled as a town council).

 In addition, other town (and parish) councils around the country have been able to assist with: